 Duke’s strengths have attracted excellent students who take advantage of the opportunities available both in Chemistry and across campus.
 A significant fraction are supported by outside fellowships and University-wide training grant programs, such as those in pharmacology or medical imaging.

-Novel foci Our hiring has not been centered around traditional subdisciplines, such as physical or organic chemistry (although much of our work fits into those categories).
-Rather, the emphasis has been on directions which reflect Duke's traditional excellence, existing strengths, and differential opportunities: theoretical/computational chemistry, molecular and biomolecular imaging, chemical biology, nanomaterials, and energy science.
-In addition to research opportunities in chemistry, members of the Department participate in interdisciplinary centers and training programs covering Photonics and Biophotonics; Developmental, Cell and Molecular Biology; Biophysics; Materials Science; Genetics; Pharmacology; and Toxicology.
+Our research programs take advantage of Duke's unique strengths and differential opportunities: chemical biology, nanomaterials, energy science, theoretical/computational chemistry, and molecular and biomolecular imaging.
+Many members of the Department participate in interdisciplinary centers and training programs covering Developmental, Cell and Molecular Biology; Biophysics; Materials Science; Genetics; Pharmacology; and Toxicology.

 With publications in the world’s most respected journals and regular highlights in the national news media, Duke Chemistry faculty and students pursue an amazing range of cutting-edge research, detailed in the faculty pages on this site.

 Balance between research, teaching, and service

 Excellence in research is at the core of a good Chemistry department, but a truly outstanding one reflects a broader mission.
 Our undergraduate courses are taught by our most distinguished researchers and by extraordinary educators, and we use and develop the best teaching methods and course content for our students.
 Graduate students are an active part of this mission, and they often organize new courses (through our Future Faculty program) and participate in our strong outreach programs.
 Not surprisingly, our students and faculty alike have been recognized with numerous university teaching, service, and mentoring awards.